 The following are critical considerations when packing your gyroscope for transportation.

-Do not skimp on the size of box you select to ship your gyro.
-The box must be large enough to fit the unit and allow for at least two inches of packing material between any point on the apparatus and the inside walls of the carton.
+After the box containing the unit has been closed and sealed, pack it into a larger box with additional packing material.
+Do not skimp on the size of the box #2 or the amount of packing materials.
+The second box must be large enough to fit Box #1 and still allow for at least two inches of packing material between any point of the box and the inside walls of the carton.
+Make sure that Box #1 will not shift or the packing material to become compressed during shipment.

 I cannot stress enough how fragile and delicate of an instrument a gyroscope is.
 You invest a lot of money keeping gyros airworthy.
 Duncan Aviation does not want to see your money and effort wasted because of improper shipping, handling and procedures.